 “I received recognition from the Kennedy Center for my work in acting and stage management, which is something I can put on my resume and is deemed highly prestigious in the theatre world,” said Allie.
 “My awards in outstanding performance and technical theatre were departmental awards, meaning that I was recognized for being the top of my class for my dedication, hard work, and talent.”

 Not only does she attribute her success to these unique experiences, but she sees her family, friends, Meredith sisters, and mentors as her main source of strength.
 Allie credits the Meredith faculty and staff specifically for their ongoing encouragement and willingness to push her beyond her comfort zone.
 Three of her theatre professors have served as her mentors.

 “Jenni Mann-Becker, Steven Roten, and Cathy Rodgers have all had a huge influence in shaping me through my years at Meredith.
-Mann-Becker taught me that women are strong and I’ve got to stand up for what I believe in because if I don’t then no one will,” said Allie.
-“She is the kind of woman that I look up to and will continue to learn from.”
+I've learned that women are strong and I’ve got to stand up for what I believe in because if I don’t then no one will,” said Allie.

 Roten played a major part in Allie’s development as an actress and pushed her to take risks.
 “I have grown as a person and an actor.
 He really pushed me further out of my comfort zone than anyone ever had before,” said Allie.
 “Looking at it now, I realize that everything that he did was only to make me better and to prepare me for when I go out in the real world.”

 Through her study abroad experience in London, Allie’s life was changed.
 A part of that change was because of her interactions with Cathy Rodgers, professor of theatre.
 “I am blessed to know her and to be guided by her in my last couple years at Meredith,” said Allie.
 “We shared so many wonderful experiences and common loves in the United Kingdom.”